 To request face-to-face training please visit the Canvas Training Dates page and sign up for a session.
-If all sessions are full please complete the Canvas Waitlist form.
 If you would like to enroll in the self-paced online training, complete this form.
 In the meantime, if you are interested in learning more about Canvas, here are a few helpful links.

 As with our current LMS, CLEAR will provide faculty with ongoing technical support for Canvas through our faculty help desk.
 Full-time help desk support will be available for both Blackboard and Canvas starting with the Spring 2018 semester.